Patient education: Chronic obstructive pulmonary disease (COPD), including emphysema (Beyond the Basics)

 To understand why COPD develops, it is important to understand how the lungs work.
 Normally, air that we breathe passes from the nose and mouth through the airways to the tiny air sacs of the lung, called alveoli.
 In the air sacs, oxygen that we breathe passes through the walls of air sacs into the bloodstream (figure 1).
 Carbon dioxide passes in the reverse direction, out of the bloodstream, back into the alveoli, and is then eliminated by breathing out (figure 2).
 Carbon dioxide is a waste product of the body's metabolism, and must be regularly removed.

-In people who develop COPD, irritating gases and particles are inhaled while smoking or breathing smoke filled air (secondhand smoke) or other fumes or particles, including air pollution.
+In people who develop COPD, irritating gases and particles are inhaled while smoking or breathing smoke filled air (secondhand smoke) or other fumes or particles, such as air pollution.
 These gases and particles can injure the airways and lungs and cause irritation (inflammation).
+Genetic susceptibility also likely plays a role, meaning that based on a person’s individual genetic makeup, they may be more likely to suffer lung damage when exposed to lung irritants.
 Over time, the inflammation becomes chronic, damages the lung tissue, and may cause scarring (figure 3).
 This lung damage makes it more difficult to breathe in and out and makes it harder for oxygen and carbon dioxide to pass across the walls of the air sacs.
 (See "Chronic obstructive pulmonary disease: Definition, clinical manifestations, diagnosis, and staging".)

 Reasons for airflow blockage — Any disease that interferes with airflow out of the lungs can cause COPD.
 Most people with COPD have chronic bronchitis and emphysema, and some also have asthma.

-Chronic bronchitis — Chronic bronchitis is the term used to describe people who have a chronic cough that produces sputum.
+Chronic bronchitis — Chronic bronchitis is the term used to describe people who have a chronic cough that produces sputum, which is a result of bronchial inflammation.
+This condition is frequently seen in people who smoke cigarettes.
 Chronic bronchitis can scar the airways and reduce airflow.

 Emphysema — Emphysema is the term used to describe damage to the air sacs in the lung.
 This damage can also restrict airflow.